Passenger vehicles in the United States: Manufacturing

 The US was the largest producer of vehicles in the world in 2003, followed by Japan and Germany.
-While most vehicles sold in the US were manufactured by the Big Three, foreign corporations such as Japan's Toyota Motor Company have starting manufacturing in the US and are now an integrated part of the US automobile industry.
+While most vehicles sold in the US were manufactured by the Big Three, foreign corporations such as Japan's Toyota Motor Company have started manufacturing in the US and are now an integrated part of the US automobile industry.
 According to many sources, the extended US operations of foreign based companies now rival those of American automobile manufacturers.
 For example, Toyota Motor Company now operates twelve manufacturing plants in the US, producing 1.55 million vehicles, 61.66% of the roughly 2.5 million vehicles the company sells in the US each year.

 A wide variety of vehicles are manufactured in the United States, from compact cars to full-size luxury vehicles.
 The American automobile industry itself is probably best known for the manufacture of large cars, leading to the common public perception of American cars being larger than those from other countries and making the US well known for the production of so-called land yachts.